 - Sodium Laureth Sulfate

 This basic list is helpful to catch most of the things to look out for in shaving lotions and creams.
+The best ingredients may not allow such intense lather, but most of the time they are vegan and cruelty-free.

 Mild vs. Harsh Preservatives in Shaving Creams